arm210402/Tech-Website/README.md

 # Tech-Website
- Asimple HTML CSS JS tech website for template
+A simple HTML CSS JS tech website for template

 Template will be completed in SEP